Enough-Software/enough_mail_app/README.md

 * Select several messages at once with a long press
 * Localized in English and German
 * Supports dark and light theme and you can also change the color scheme.
+* Shows thread information and allows to access the full thread when the mail service supports the `THREAD` IMAP extension.

 ## Miss a feature or found a bug?